jfrog/jfrog-cli/documentation/CLI-for-JFrog-Cloud-Transfer.md

 By default, the target does not have the APIs required for the configuration transfer.
 Enabling the target instance for configuration transfer is done through MyJFrog.
 Once the configuration transfer is complete, you must disable the configuration transfer in MyJFrog as described in Step 4 below.

- :::Warning
+---
+**Warning**

-* Enabling configuration transfer will trigger a shutdown of JFrog Xray, Distribution, Insights and Pipelines in the cloud and these services will therefore become unavailable.
+> * Enabling configuration transfer will trigger a shutdown of JFrog Xray, Distribution, Insights and Pipelines in the cloud and these services will therefore become unavailable.
 Once you disable the configuration transfer later on in the process, these services will be started up again.

-* Enabling configuration transfer will scale down JFrog Artifactory, which will reduce its available resources.
+> * Enabling configuration transfer will scale down JFrog Artifactory, which will reduce its available resources.
 Once you disable the configuration transfer later on in the process, Artifactory will be scaled up again.
+---

 Follow the below steps for enabling the configuration transfer.